inmanta/inmanta-core/docs/model_developers/modules.rst

 * The root of the module directory contains a ``setup.cfg`` file.
 This is the metadata file of the module.
-It contains information, such as the name of the module.
+It contains information, such as the version of the module.
 More details about the ``setup.cfg`` file are defined in the next section.
-* The ``pyproject.toml`` file defines the build system that should be used to package the module and install the module into a venv from source.
+* The ``pyproject.toml`` file defines the build system that should be used to package the module and install the module into a virtual environment from source.
 * The only mandatory subdirectory is the ``model`` directory containing a file called ``_init.cf``.
   What is defined in the ``_init.cf`` file is available in the namespace linked with the name of the module.
 Other files in the model directory create subnamespaces.